Why the Fed Keeps Getting It Wrong

 The Fed needs interest rates to be between 4% and 5% to fight recession.
 That’s how much “dry powder” the Fed needs going into a recession.
 In September 2007, the fed funds rate was at 4.75%, toward the high end of the range.
 That gave the Fed plenty of room to cut, which it certainly did.
 Between 2008 and 2015, rates were essentially at zero.

+Can the Fed even get to 2% in its upcoming tightening cycle before it reverses course again?
 Here’s the deeper problem with all the Fed’s manipulations…

 The problem with any kind of market manipulation (what central bankers call “policy”) is that there’s no way to end it without unintended and usually negative consequences.
 Once you start down the path of manipulation, it requires more and more manipulation to keep the game going.